// LIVE MARKET DATA

 STOCKSOTCOPTIONSGLOBALISAIRA

 The gold standard for accessing Japanese OTC stocks — Nintendo, Capcom, Konami, Sega, Bandai Namco.
 Available in 150+ countries.
 Lowest margin rates in the industry.
-The only broker with truly full global gaming stock access.

 Min.
 Deposit$0